JohnGrime/MolecularUtilities/README.md

 ## <a name="Introduction"></a> Introduction

-This software is intended to work with file formats from the Protein data bank ([PDB](https://www.rcsb.org/)) and the Large-scale Atomic/Molecular Massively Parallel Simulator ([LAMMPS](http://lammps.sandia.gov/), Sandia National Laboratories).
+This software suite is intended to work with file formats from the Protein data bank ([PDB](https://www.rcsb.org/)) and the Large-scale Atomic/Molecular Massively Parallel Simulator ([LAMMPS](http://lammps.sandia.gov/), Sandia National Laboratories).

-All program can be run without command line options for user instructions and example usage.
+All programs and scripts can be run without command line options for user instructions and example usage.

+Documentation for the compiled utilities can be found [here](https://github.com/JohnGrime/MolecularUtilities/tree/master/Programs), and documentation for the Python utilities can be found [here](https://github.com/JohnGrime/MolecularUtilities/tree/master/Scripts).

 ## <a name="Requirements"></a> Requirements